 They may also ask some situational questions.
 For example; “Tell me about a time you were stressed and how you dealt with it” or “Tell me a time when you worked well in a group”.
 Although you don’t know what’s going to be asked, it’s always good to write down a few memorable situations in which you used and adapted your skills beneficially.

 Overall, if you have done your research and preparation, then the interview should be simple and enjoyable.
 Don’t be afraid to show your personality and enthusiasm.
-This interview is for Meddeas to get an idea of your personality and whether you have the skills and traits that will make you a great Language Assistant.
+This interview is for Meddeas to get an idea of your personality and whether you have the skills and traits that will make you a great participant in the program.

 So, smile, relax and just be yourself.

+If you make it through the first interview, you might be invited to a second one.
 This interview is a similar process to the first interview.
-The representative wants to learn more about you and the type of Language Assistant you could potentially be.
+The Meddeas interviewer wants to learn more about you and the type of participant you could potentially be.
 Be sure to show your passion for joining the program and again be sure of your reasons for joining the program.

-Also, consider what you think Meddeas looks for in a Language Assistant and occasions where you have shown such attributes.
+Also, consider what you think Meddeas looks for in a participant and occasions where you have shown such attributes.
 Be prepared to put your speaking skills to the test.